 There are many super delicious Mediterranean desserts as well.
 However, you should not mistake the Mediterranean diet with Mediterranean cuisine.
 The Mediterranean diet emphasizes the low amount of meat and dairy products.

-Instead, these diets prefer healthier foods like fruits, veggies, grains, olive oil, while Mediterranean cuisine includes various types of dishes despite their health benefits.
+Instead, these diets prefer healthier foods like fruits, veggies, grains, and olive oil, while Mediterranean cuisine includes various types of dishes despite their health benefits.
 So if you love vegetarian recipes in Mediterranean style, you can find various ideas on the internet.

 Popular dishes: Moussaka (eggplant lasagna), Dolma (stuffed grape leaves), Baklava (layer pastry), Lentils with rice and pasta, and more